Razadan1/My_revision/0x00-Shell_navigation/alx-low_level_programming/Gcc_compiler.md

 Once the compilation process is complete, the resulting executable file can be executed directly by the computer's CPU without the need for the original source code.
 This allows software developers to create programs in higher-level languages while still benefiting from the efficiency and speed of machine-level execution.

-In addition to compilers, there are also interpreters, which execute source code directly without producing a separate executable.
-Interpreters typically read and execute code line by line, which can make them slower compared to compiled programs but also provides more flexibility in terms of debugging and dynamic behavior.
+In addition to compilers, Interpreters typically read and execute code line by line, which can make them slower compared to compiled programs but also provides more flexibility in terms of debugging and dynamic behavior.